Mathnerd314/stroscot/docs/Logic.rst

 For :math:`(x,n)\leq(z,p)` and :math:`(y,o)\leq(w,m)` we can prove :math:`\bang^w_m \whim^x_n \bang^y_o \whim^z_p A \equiv \bang^w_m \whim^z_p A`.

-So for a single modality there are 7 derived modalities, with the relationships :math:`\bang A \to A \to \whim A`, :math:`\bang A \to \bang \whim \bang A \to \{\bang \whim A, \whim \bang A\} \to \whim \bang \whim A \ to \whim A`.:cite:`coniglioEqualityLinearLogic2002` But with multiple modalities the possibilities become infinite.
+So for a single modality there are 7 derived modalities, with the relationships :math:`\bang A \to A \to \whim A`, :math:`\bang A \to \bang \whim \bang A \to \{\bang \whim A, \whim \bang A\} \to \whim \bang \whim A \to \whim A`. :cite:`coniglioEqualityLinearLogic2002` But with multiple modalities the possibilities become infinite, for example elements of the alternating sequence :math:`\bang_1 \bang_2 \bang_1 \ldots`.
 On the other hand, from an operational perspective, we can always erase the subexponential information and use the normal !/?.

+We can prove the equivalences :math:`\whim A \leftrightarrow A \leftrightarrow \bang A` for certain "cartesian" types, like booleans, integers, and ADTs of cartesian types, with a natural proof structure that preserves information.
+This is an extension of :cite:`filinskiLinearContinuations1992`'s observation in section 3.1 - we destruct the value, then use bang, then construct the same value.

+Does this mean there is a deeper structure to proofs?
+We can also write proofs for non-cartesian types like :math:`\text{Bool} \to \text{Bool}`, they just cannot preserve information (because we would have to use the function twice).
+I think the conclusion is to be generous with exponentials and use them whenever you want weakening/contraction, so that you don't have to examine the proof structure to identify those operations.

 Structural rules
 ================

 Finally we have the structural rules.
 As is usual for linear logic there are no structural rules for weakening or contraction (they are restricted to the exponentials above).

 First is the exchange rule, given for permutations :math:`\sigma_L, \sigma_R`.
 In practice we use a graph or multiset representation that internalizes the exchange rule.
+Restricting the exchange rule would result in an ordered type system / noncommutative logic, similar to a stack machine.
+But :cite:`shiVirtualMachineShowdown2005` shows that a register model is much better for an implementation - the extra stack swapping instructions give no benefit.
+Similarly restricting associativity would turn sequent lists into a binary tree - but this also has no benefit, it would just be a lot of shuffling operations.
+The number of operators would explode because every tree structure / stack index would create a new operator.
+Overall messing with the exchange rule seems like a nothing burger - some theoretical papers, but no real meat.

 .. math::
   :nowrap: